Jecassie/DANCEProject/README.md

 ```
 ![](Image/sugarandhba1c.jpeg)

 ## Statistical Analysis
+## Since it is an ongoing project, I will NOT show the results but rather than codes

 ### 28 days result from CGM period 1 to evaluate the quality of carbs
-Since it is an ongoing project, I will NOT show the results but rather than codes.
-I will update the results afterwards.

 ```R
 Excl_Quality_Male<- Excl_Quality[Excl_Quality$Gender=="Male",]